 Sanctus (Holy, Holy, Holy): “At the Preface, that of the Heavenly Court.”

 Lamb of God: “those of a guilty man.”

 Dismissal: “At the ‘Go in Peace,’ those of an apostle.”

-Leaving the Church: “I will go forth from the altar as if breathing fire.”
+Exiting the pews: “I will go forth from the altar as if breathing fire.”

 Giving thanks to God: “I will adore him.”